henrikmelin/twox/README.md

 ### Add Dropbox upload support

-Since this script will generate lots of images that are overwritten, it may be good to store them somewhere to build time-lapses etc. Storing them on Dropbox also provides off-site storage if you wann use this for monitoring.
+Since this script will generate lots of images that are overwritten, it may be good to store them somewhere to build time-lapses etc. Storing them on Dropbox also provides off-site storage if you wanna use this for monitoring.

 Add a new app using the Dropbox API, and set the app to have write permissions, then generate the Access Key.
 Then add this to the `.bashrc`: